 Benign breast lumps, including fibroadenomas, are common.
 A fibroadenoma is the most common type of benign breast lump.
 They happen most often when you’re between ages 15 and 35.
 Up to 10% of people assigned female at birth (AFAB) will have a fibroadenoma at some point in their lives.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Fibroadenomas are solid lumps (not filled with fluid) in one or both breasts.
 They aren’t painful and move easily under your skin if you push them around your breast.
 They can be as small as a pea or grow as large as a golf ball (about 2 to 3 cm is typical).

 A fibroadenoma can be:

 You may notice it becomes tender in the few days just before the start of your period.
-Large fibroadenomas are more likely to cause pain than a small fibroadenoma.
+Large fibroadenomas are more likely to cause pain than small fibroadenomas.

 Fibroadenomas tend to grow very slowly, but they don’t always get bigger and may even shrink.
-This is especially true if you’re in your teen years or have reached menopause.
+This is especially true if you’re in your teens or have reached menopause.
 Conversely, a fibroadenoma may grow larger during pregnancy.

 Healthcare providers don’t know why some people get fibroadenomas.
 Some believe it has to do with being sensitive to estrogen.
 This is because fibroadenomas tend to grow during pregnancy or hormone therapy (when estrogen is higher), while they’re more likely to shrink after menopause (when estrogen is lower).